 Although climbers should possess a sufficient general work capacity, resistance to peripheral (muscle) rather than central fatigue is more important in climbing.
 The muscles that are most activated during climbing are the finger flexor muscles.
 Other important muscle groups, such as elbow flexors and abdominal muscles, get less tired.

 Maximal finger strength related to body mass and finger endurance most strongly determine climbing performance.
 Strength and anaerobic muscle endurance (the ability to sustain high-intensity efforts when energy is produced without oxygen) are more important than aerobic muscle endurance (the ability to perform longer when energy is delivered using oxygen).
 The importance of these abilities is not the same for climbers of different levels or for lead climbers and boulderers (Fig 2 and 3).

 Fig 2.
 Dependence of lead climbing performance on forearm capabilities (Michailov and Baláš)

 Fig 3.
 Dependence of bouldering performance on forearm capabilities (Michailov and Baláš)

 Maximal strength is more important for boulderers than for lead climbers.
 On the other hand, aerobic endurance is more important for lead climbers than for boulderers.
 Elite climbers have significantly higher maximal strength related to body mass than lower grade climbers.
-However, when maximal strength reaches a certain level, other factors such as endurance, technique, and mental skills play a more important role.
+However, when maximal strength reaches a very high level, the role of other factors such as endurance, technique, and mental skills increases.
 If an elite climber is slightly stronger than another elite climber, the first one does not necessarily climb harder than the second.

 Shoulder girdle strength